FarronF/limerick-council-meetings/meetings/2020/10/13-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 8th September 2020.md

  Councillor O’Donoghue requested an update on the Banogue traffic calming

 scheme.
-The Senior Executive Engineer advised these works were being carried--- 4
+The Senior Executive Engineer advised these works were being carried
+---
+4

 out by the Mid West Road Design Office and agreed to have an update on this